Mubarokahh/Automating-Infrastructure-with-Terraform/README.md

   - terraform apply

-    ## Created a file named backend.tf and i sored the following codes in the file.
+    ## Created a file named backend.tf and  stored the following codes in the file.

+    I enabled versioning so we can see the full revision history of our state files

   ```
   resource "aws_s3_bucket" "terraform_state" {